tjheslin1/Westie/README.md

 The project contains already provided checks which can be used straight away.

-All provided Analysers extend [WestieAnalyser.java](src/main/java/io/github/tjheslin1/westie/WestieAnalyser.java), which contains useful functions for creating your own static analysis checks for your project and team.
+All provided Analysers utlise [WestieAnalyser.java](src/main/java/io/github/tjheslin1/westie/WestieAnalyser.java), which is the entrypoint to a fluent API with useful functions for creating your own static analysis checks for your team, on your projects.

 ## Examples of provided static analysis analysers: